-We value the involvement and support of parents and carers and encourage you to play a positive part in your child's education.
+The involvement and support of parents and carers is greatly valued, and we encourage you to play a positive part in your child's education.
 We believe that the relationship between child, teacher and parent is of paramount importance.
-We are always willing to discuss your child's progress or any concerns that your might have, as well as working together to plan effective support.
+We are always willing to discuss your child's progress or any concerns that you might have, as well as working together to plan effective support.
 We will invite you to tell us about your child, their strengths as well as their difficulties; what works well and what not so well.
-We will share this information with all staff in the school so they know best how to welcome and support your child.
+We will share this information with all staff in the school, so they know best how to welcome and support your child.